feliciovcm/feliciovcm/README.md

 Graduated as a Mechanical Engineer, but always a professional software engineer.

-- 🌱 I’m currently learning backend development skills to improve my knowlogde.
+- 🌱 I’m currently focused on improving my knowledge on microservices architecture and Cloud Development skills.

 - 🔭 I’m currently working on javascript, including Node.js, React.js and React-Native.